roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_send.rst

 The port field can be omitted if the protocol defines standard port.
 Otherwise, it is mandatory.

-The path, query, and fragment fields are allowed only for protocols that support them, e.g. for RTSP.
+The path and query fields are allowed only for protocols that support them, e.g. for RTSP.

 If FEC is enabled, a pair of a source and repair endpoints should be provided.
 The two endpoints should use compatible protocols, e.g. ``rtp+rs8m://`` for source endpoint, and ``rs8m://`` for repair endpoint.
 If FEC is disabled, a single source endpoint should be provided.